Common CriteriaAlso see:

 Lynis — Open-source and enterprise security auditing toolkits for Linux and other Unix-family operating systems

-Lynis runs on Linux; the BSD family of OpenBSD, FreeBSD, NetBSD and others; MacOS X; and commercial Unixes including HP-UX and Solaris.
+Lynis runs on Linux; the BSD family of OpenBSD, FreeBSD, NetBSD and others; macOS; and commercial Unixes including HP-UX and Solaris.

 There is an open-source version, a collection of scripts.